MMMC REGISTRATION WILL OPEN LATE SPRING

-Making Money Make Change (MMMC) is Resource Generation’s annual 100-person gathering for young people with wealth (ages 18-35) who believe in social change.
-This four day conference aims to generate visions of a future in which land, wealth and power are equitably distributed.
 MMMC is a confidential space that uses workshops, storytelling and skill building to create a space for young people with class privilege and wealth to explore questions of identity and responsibility in a supportive environment.
 MMMC programming is dynamic and specific to young people with wealth who are interested in social justice.
-If you are just starting to think about identity and social change MMMC is a great space for you!
+If you are just starting to think about identity and social change, MMMC is a great space for you!
 It’s also a great conference to attend if you have been grappling with these issues for some time, and want to do that work in community.
-We’ll explore a range of topics from creating a giving plan for distributing resources to the dynamics of being in cross-class relationships and communities.
+We’ll explore a range of topics from creating a giving plan for redistributing resources to the dynamics of being in cross-class relationships and communities.

-MMMC is always a cross-class space.
-While participants are young people with wealth and partners of young people with wealth, movement leaders, Resource Generation staff and other presenters from various class backgrounds are present and vital parts of MMMC.
-As such, it’s a great opportunity to be practicing healthy cross class dynamics and to lovingly self reflect on how class privilege manifests.
+MMMC is always a multi-class space.
+The programming is designed for young people (18-35) with wealth and partners of young people with wealth, however, social justice movement leaders, Resource Generation staff, and other presenters from various class backgrounds are present and a vital part of MMMC.
+It’s a great opportunity to practice healthy cross-class dynamics and to lovingly self-reflect on how class privilege manifests.

 What do we do at the conference?

-• Workshops: MMMC has daily workshops on topics such as Financial Literacy, Campaign Organizing Social Justice Giving, as well as workshops offered by social movement leaders on current organizing and strategies for change.
-There will be a total of 10 workshops to choose from over the weekend.
+- MMMC has daily workshops on topics such as Financial Literacy, Campaign Organizing, Social Justice Giving, as well as workshops offered by social movement leaders on organizing and strategies for change.
+There will be a total of 9 workshops to choose from over the weekend.
 Read last year’s workshop descriptions here.

-- Plenaries: Daily plenaries address topics including: the history of racism and wealth accumulation in the US, stories of how members have leveraged their privilege for social change, and what we call money stories — telling stories of our class backgrounds and wealth in a group setting.
+- Plenaries: Daily plenaries address topics including the history of racism and wealth accumulation in the U.S., stories of how Resource Generation members have leveraged their class privilege and wealth for social change, and what we call money stories — telling stories of our class backgrounds and wealth in a group setting.

 Is this gathering for me?

-MMMC offers a confidential environment in which to uncover your personal relationship to wealth and be inspired by a multitude of ways to take action in line with your values and communities.
+MMMC offers a confidential environment to uncover your personal relationship to wealth and be inspired by different ways to take action that are aligned with your values and communities.

-•Do you have or expect to come into inherited wealth?
+- Do you have, or expect to come into, inherited wealth?
 Do you have earned wealth?
 Or are you the partner of someone with wealth?
 Not sure, but want to figure it out?

 - Do you want to amplify your impact by working collectively with other young people with wealth towards an equitable distribution of wealth, land, and power?

-- Are you ready to stop trying to mask privilege and start leveraging it for economic, racial, and social justice?
+- Are you ready to stop trying to hide your privilege and start leveraging it for economic, racial, and social justice?

 If you answered yes to any of these questions, then MMMC is for you!